 Photographer-turned-sniper deploys to eastern Ukraine

-Roman, despite his serious health issues, volunteered to join the army when Russia launched its full scale in February 2022.
+Roman, despite his serious health issues, volunteered to join the army when Russia launched its full scale invasion in February 2022.
 Roman could have left the country, but he chose to stay.

 “Sitting at home, reading the news, and feeling constantly afraid is not an option,” he said.
 “You could say that [resisting- Ed] is in our blood,” said he.